-- 1.9.2.1 In a semester, a student is permitted to register for a maximum of 30 credits. - 1.9.2.2 It is mandatory to satisfy the pre-requisites (if any), prescribed in the curriculum and syllabus to register for courses to earn additional credits. - 1.9.2.3 One period is 50 minutes.
+- 1.9.2.2 It is mandatory to satisfy the pre-requisites (if any), prescribed in the curriculum and syllabus to register for courses to earn additional credits. - 1.9.2.3 One period is 50 minutes.
 One credit means one period per week for theory and 2 periods for practical.